2025 Kansas First-Time Homebuyer Programs and Loans

 Conventional loans

 Mortgages that are not backed by a government entity are known as conventional loans.
-This type of mortgage usually offers qualifying homebuyers the chance at favorable interest rates and terms, but comes with its own set of restrictions, like needing a credit score above 620.
+This type of mortgage usually offers qualifying homebuyers favorable interest rates and terms but comes with restrictions, such as needing to meet minimum credit score requirements.

 FHA loans

-Insured by the Federal Housing Administration, these mortgages allow those with low credit scores and limited down payment savings.
-Since lenders know they will be reimbursed by the government if you default on your payments, they accept borrowers with credit scores as low as 500.
-The trade-off is FHA loans are capped at a certain loan size, require a 3.5% or 10% minimum down payment depending on your credit score, require two kinds of mortgage insurance, and the purchase of an FHA home appraisal.
+Insured by the Federal Housing Administration, FHA loans are aimed at homebuyers with low credit scores and limited down payment savings.
+Lenders accept borrowers with credit scores as low as 500.
+The trade-off is that FHA loans are capped at a certain loan size, require a 3.5% or 10% minimum down payment depending on your credit score, require two kinds of mortgage insurance, and necessitate the purchase of an FHA home appraisal.
+FHA loan rates will vary but may be lower than those of conventional loans.

 VA loans

-Designed to help military service members and veterans purchase property, these government-backed mortgages require no down payment, no minimum credit score and no mortgage insurance.
-In addition, they typically charge competitive interest rates and closing costs than other loans.
-VA loans do, however, come with some unique expenses, such as the VA funding fee, which is an extra upfront cost ranging between 1.5% and 3.3% of the total loan amount for most purchase loans, and a VA home appraisal, which can cost between about $500 to $1,200.
+Designed to help military service members and veterans purchase property, these mortgages are backed by the U.S. Department of Veterans Affairs (VA).
+The loans require no down payment, have minimum credit score requirements, and typically offer competitive interest rates and closing costs.
+VA loans have some unique expenses, however, such as the VA funding fee, which is an extra upfront cost ranging from 1.25% to 3.3% of the total loan amount for most purchase loans, and a VA home appraisal.

 USDA loans

-Intended to help low- and moderate-income homebuyers afford a property in certain rural areas, USDA loans come with no down payment or credit score requirements.
-However, borrowers will need to earn below their income limits to qualify.
-These loans can offer lower interest rates than other kinds of mortgages, but may come with additional costs, like a guarantee fee.
+Intended to help low- and moderate-income homebuyers afford a property in certain rural areas, USDA loans are backed by the U.S. Department of Agriculture (USDA) and come with no down payment or credit score requirements.
+Borrowers must earn below certain income limits to qualify.
+These loans offer lower interest rates than other kinds of mortgages but may come with additional costs, like a guarantee fee.

 What are the best first-time homebuyer loans?

-The best first-time homebuyer loan will vary depending on a borrower’s financial situation.
-There are four main kinds of mortgages available to first-time buyers and each one has unique advantages.
+The best first-time homebuyer loan will vary depending on a borrower’s financial situation, location and the required down payment amount.
+There are four main types of mortgages available to first-time buyers and each one has unique advantages.

 Loan program | Best for first-time homebuyers who: |